iMissile/Self.Writing/Analysts/R_tools_and_links.md

 ### Бизнес-решения
 - [MapR](https://www.mapr.com/) is a complete distribution for Apache Hadoop that packages more than a dozen projects from the Hadoop ecosystem to provide you with a broad set of big data capabilities.
 The MapR platform not only provides enterprise-grade features such as high availability, disaster recovery, security, and full data protection but also allows Hadoop to be easily accessed as traditional network attached storage (NAS) with read-write capabilities
+- [Walnut](http://thewalnut.io/).
+The value of visualizing algorithms.
+Walnut is where you can bring algorithms and data to life.
+Visualize the interaction that occurred, making the cognitive process faster, more efficient and powerful.
 - [StatAce](http://statace.com/).
 Predictive analytics in the cloud based on R. Трансформировались в [Intuitics](https://www.intuitics.com/) и **пока не работают**.
 Build advanced analytics web apps with ease
 Intuitics increases the speed with which data insights reach decision makers.
 Instead of waiting for the data science team to rerun an analysis, a business user can now do it on her own, with her data and parameters, in an intuitive web application, built in Intuitics.
 - [Intuitics](https://www.intuitics.com/) turns your R, SAS and Python models into interactive web apps, quickly and easily